Adyen/adyen-react-native/docs/Configuration.md

 ### Card component

-- `showStorePaymentField` - Indicates if the field for storing the card payment method should be displayed in the form.
-Defaults to **true**.
-- `holderNameRequired` - Indicates if the field for entering the holder name should be displayed in the form.
-Defaults to **false**.
-- `hideCvcStoredCard` - Indicates whether to show the security code field on a stored card payment.
-Defaults to false.
-- `hideCvc` - Indicates whether to show the security code field at all.
-Defaults to false.
 - `addressVisibility` - Indicates the display mode of the billing address form.
 Options: **"none"**, **"postal"**, **"full"**.
 Defaults to **"none"**.
+- `allowedAddressCountryCodes` - List of ISO 3166-1 alpha-2 country code values to control country picker options in full address form.
+- `hideCvc` - Indicates whether to show the security code field at all.
+Defaults to false.
+- `hideCvcStoredCard` - Indicates whether to show the security code field on a stored card payment.
+Defaults to false.
+- `holderNameRequired` - Indicates if the field for entering the holder name should be displayed in the form.
+Defaults to **false**.
 - `kcpVisibility` - Indicates whether to show the security fields for South Korea issued cards.
 Options: **"show"** or **"hide"**.
 Defaults to **"hide"**.
+- `showStorePaymentField` - Indicates if the field for storing the card payment method should be displayed in the form.
+Defaults to **true**.
 - `socialSecurity` - Indicates the visibility mode for the social security number field (CPF/CNPJ) for Brazilian cards.
 Options: "show" or **"hide"**.
 Defaults to **"hide"**.
 - `supported` - The list of allowed card types.
 By default uses list of `brands` from payment method.
 Fallbacks to list of all known cards.
-- `allowedAddressCountryCodes` - List of ISO 3166-1 alpha-2 country code values.
-Default is empty list.

 ### ApplePay component